cTraymany/Rails-Social-Media-Distancing/README.md

 # Rails Social Media Distancing
-This Rails web app allows users to break unhealthy social media habits through creating goals that focus on themselves.
+This Ruby on Rails web app allows users to break unhealthy social media habits through creating goals that focus on themselves.
+Register safely with Bcrypt encrypted passwords and start journaling your aspirations!
+Or sign in with your Google account for a faster experience provided by omniauth.
+Journeys and goals are stored in a SQLite3 database.

 ## Getting Started
 ### Prerequisites
-This app is run with Ruby.
-Please have Ruby installed before beginning.
+This app is run with Ruby on Rails.
+Please have Ruby and Rails installed before beginning.

 Fork and clone this repository onto your terminal.